-3.20.
+3.19.
 Premiums (continued)

 The Company commences forced collection for receivables due from non-life insurance policyholders mainly 90 days from the maturity of the overall receivable.
 The Company cancels life assurance policies for which premiums from policyholders are not paid 90 days upon maturity and which do not satisfy the criteria for capitalisation.
 During both mentioned periods, the Company undertakes all available means to collect the respective amounts.
 Amounts that are not written off and not collected from non-life insurance policyholders with defaults in payment of more than 180 days are wholly impaired (100%).
 The earned portion of premiums received is recognised as revenue.
-Premiums are earned from the date of attachment of risk, over the indemnity period, based on the pattern of risks underwritten.
+Premiums are earned from the date of the risk occurrence during the insurance period, based on the assumption of risk patterns.
 Outward reinsurance premiums are recognised as an expense in accordance with the pattern of reinsurance service received.
-Reinsurance premium calculation is based on reinsurance contracts.
+The reinsurance premium calculation is based on reinsurance contracts.

-In accordance with the exemption afforded by IFRS 4, and in line with the effective regulations, premiums in respect of life assurance business continue to be accounted for on a cash receipts basis.
+In accordance with the exemption afforded by IFRS 4, and in line with the effective regulations, premiums in respect of the life assurance business continue to be accounted for on a cash receipts basis.

-3.21.
+3.20.
 Provision for unearned premiums